 In comparison with the CCPA, the GDPR does not define the term “data subject” directly and uses inconsistent qualifiers when referring to data subjects.
 Thus, it can be applied to at least three types of persons: persons located in the EU, EU residents, and EU citizens located either in the EU or outside of it.

 Definition of personal information

-The GDPR provides the following examples of personal data: name, identification number, location data, physical address, email address, IP address, radio frequency identification tag, photograph, video and voice recordings, and biometric data.
+The GDPR provides the following examples of PI: name, identification number, location data, physical address, email address, IP address, radio frequency identification tag, photograph, video and voice recordings, and biometric data.
 Certain online identifiers provided by devices that, when combined with other information, can be used to identify a natural person are also protected by the standard.
 Thus, under GDPR, the concept of PI is tied very closely to an individual.